Lead sheet: Use in performance

 A lead sheet is often the only form of written music used by a small jazz ensemble.
 One or more musicians will play the melody while the rest of the group improvises an appropriate accompaniment based on the chord progression given in the chord symbols, followed by an improvised solo also based on the chord progression.
-Similarly, a sufficiently skilled jazz pianist is able to accompany a singer and perform a song by themselves using only a lead sheet.
+Similarly, a sufficiently skilled harmony player (e.g. a jazz pianist or a jazz guitarist) is able to accompany a singer or perform a song by themselves using only a lead sheet.

 Lead sheets are not intended for novices.
 Sometimes, melodies with syncopation are written with the syncopation omitted, so the reader must be familiar with the songs "by ear" to play the melodies correctly.
 Some 32 bar forms do not have a printed melody during the "B" section, as the lead instrumentalist is expected to improvise one.
 Similarly, the chord progressions for some blues tunes omit the turnaround (often simply indicating two bars on the tonic), as it is expected that an experienced jazz player will know the appropriate turnarounds to insert (e.g., (I–VI7–ii–V7).
 The reader needs to have thorough familiarity with extended chords (e.g., C13) and altered chords (e.g., C7♯11).
 Introductions and codas are often omitted, as it is expected that players will know the familiar intros and codas used on specific songs.
 Lead sheets are often bound together in a fake book.

+Chord chart

-A variant type of lead sheet contains only the chord progressions to the song.
-These sheets could be used by the rhythm section instruments to guide their improvised accompaniment and by "lead instruments" for their improvised solo sections, but since they do not contain the melody, they can be used in performances only by players who have the melodies memorized.
-Lead sheets are commonly used at informal "jam sessions" and at jazz shows at small nightclubs and bars.
+Sheets containing only the chord progressions to the song are often called chord charts or chord sheets, to distinguish them from lead sheets.
+These sheets could be used by the rhythm section instruments to guide their improvised accompaniment and by lead instruments for their improvised solo sections, but since they do not contain the melody, they can be used in performances only by players who have the melodies memorized.
+Chord charts are commonly used at informal "jam sessions" and at jazz shows at small nightclubs and bars.

 As legal definition of a song

 The melody, lyrics, and harmony define what a song is.
 In the music industry and entertainment law, a lead sheet is the document used to describe a song for legal purposes.
 For example, a lead sheet is the form of a song to which copyright is applied—if a songwriter sues someone for copyright violation, the court will compare lead sheets to determine how much of the song has been copied.
-Or if a song is considered for an Academy Award or a Grammy, the song is submitted for consideration in the form of a lead sheet.
+If a song is considered for an Academy Award or a Grammy, the song is submitted for consideration in the form of a lead sheet.